manjushsh/manjushsh/contact.md

 - **Open Source Projects** - Contributing to meaningful projects that make a difference
 - **Technical Writing** - Guest posts, documentation, or educational content
-- **Code Reviews** - Helping improve code quality and sharing knowledge
 - **Mentoring** - Guiding junior developers and sharing industry insights

-## Before You Reach Out

-To help me provide the best response:

-1. **Be specific** - Clear questions get clear answers
-2. **Include context** - Let me know your background and what you're trying to achieve
-3. **Check the blog first** - I might have already covered your topic
-4. **Be patient** - I read every message but may need time for thoughtful responses

-## Community Guidelines

-I believe in fostering a positive, inclusive tech community.
-When reaching out:

-- Be respectful and professional
-- Embrace diversity of thought and experience
-- Focus on constructive discussions
-- Share knowledge freely and openly

 ---